Code-Institute-Submissions/MS1-The-Love-Letter/README.md

 Although optimised as far as possible, the callout image still remains a large file and slows the loading of the site.

+**Submit**

+THe submit button is linked to 'home', which when clicked is to take you to the top of the page.
+However it occationally, across all screen sizes fails to do so until the page is refreshed.
+Another issue is it sometimes stops at the print section instead of the top, also rectified when the page is refreshed.

 ## Deployment